FirmwGuy/CEP/docs/L0_KERNEL/design/L0-DESIGN-ASYNC-IO.md

-# L0 Design — Async I/O Fabric
+# L0 Design: Async I/O Fabric

 ## Introduction
 Layer 0 increasingly needs to juggle persistence, federation, and serialization workloads that exceed what synchronous I/O can provide, yet the heartbeat must stay deterministic and replayable.
 The async I/O fabric described here shows how the kernel can adopt a non-blocking execution style without exposing nondeterminism to callers.
 It explains the moving parts, why they are required, and how operators benefit from improved throughput and observability.